bsilverthorn/bsilverthorn.github.io/site/posts/2023-03-generative-ai-generating-tests/index.md

 C'mon miracle
 -------------

-Many programmers enjoy programming; the number who enjoy programming _unit tests_ is somewhat smaller.
+Many programmers enjoy programming.
+The number who enjoy programming _unit tests_ is somewhat smaller.

 No surprise there.
-Test code can be a slog: verbose, repetitive, boring.
+Test code can be verbose, repetitive, and boring.
 The weight of test code commonly exceeds that of application code.
-And, despite what TDD might preach, test code is often written after application code, i.e., after you have (you believe) already delivered a large chunk of the short-term business value.
+And, despite what TDD might preach, tests are often written last, i.e., after you have (you believe) already delivered a large chunk of the short-term business value.
 Easy to feel like the whole thing is mere box-checking.

 A friend recently asked if AI might save us from this drudgery.
 This post is my answer: a breezy survey of AI tools for generating unit tests.